rnmapbox/maps-docs/docs/install.md

 # Configure credentials

 Before installing @rnmapbox/maps you'll need to get the proper credentials.
-You'll need:
+You'll need two tokens:
-  - secret access token with (Downloads:Read) scope to download iOS and Android SDK from mapbox.
+  - Secret access token with (Downloads:Read) scope to download iOS and Android SDK from mapbox.
+The secret token starts with `sk.ey`
-  - public token to use as accessToken when running the app
+  - Public token to use as accessToken when running the app.
+The public token starts with `pk.ey`

 See [Configure Credential](https://docs.mapbox.com/ios/navigation/guides/get-started/install/#configure-credentials) on mapbox.com for details.